-Wanda is an adviser to Smedvig Venture Capital, Non-Executive Director of the Royal Free London Foundation Trust and Chair of the Office of Legal Complaints the board of the Legal Ombudsman.
+Wanda is an adviser to Smedvig Venture Capital and Non-Executive Director of the Royal Free London Foundation Trust.
 In addition she has recently become both Interim Chair of LEASE and Chair of the Financial Services Consumer Panel.

 She had a 25-year career in marketing and her last corporate role was as Managing Director of British Airways owned AIR MILES.
 She was also a Civil Service Commissioner for five years.
 She has a BSc (Econ) from the London School of Economics.
 Wanda is married to Catherine who is Head of Child Protection for a London borough.